lucee/lucee-docs/docs/03.reference/01.functions/imagefiltercolormap/function.md

     - image
 ---

-These are passed to the function ImageFilters (see ImageFilter documentation) which convert gray values to colors.
+These are passed to the function ImageFilters (see [[function-ImageFilter]] documentation) which convert gray values to colors.